Theralley/MasterThesis/README.md

 	Add yolov4-tiny, or other yolo.weight to folder

+Step 2.1 (WSL - Windows subsystem linux)

+If WSL

-Step 2.1 (If WSL, Install Xming X Server for windows)
+	Install Xming X Server for windows

-		start a server on windows
+Then start a server on windows

+	Search Xlaunch

-			Xlaunch, next, next, next
+		next, next, next

+	command

-		command: export DISPLAY=:0
+		export DISPLAY=:0

-		//Have to do this every time you close WSL
+	Have to do this every time you close WSL

 Step 3 - First testrun